 Value Assessment Initiative

-The PhRMA Foundation’s Value Assessment Initiative promotes the development of advanced value-assessment so decision makers have better tools to assess high- and low-value care in the U.S., while avoiding low value or inefficient care.
+The PhRMA Foundation’s Value Assessment Initiative promotes the development of advanced value-assessment so decision makers have better tools to assess high- and low-value care in the U.S. health system.
 The initiative funds new research and innovative efforts to assess the value of medicines and health care services, improve patient outcomes and reduce inefficiency.

 Utilize our site for updates and announcements or follow PhRMA Foundation on twitter @PhRMAFoundation